 Most recipes I’ve seen for rhubarb compote call for a lot more sugar than this recipe, but I really enjoy the tartness of rhubarb and don’t want to cover it up too much.
 No sugar and it’s like eating plain cranberries.
 Way too tart most of the time!
 The only times I’ve eaten plain cranberries is in salads which had other sweet ingredients, so still sugar, just not directly on the cranberries.
 Rhubarb is the same way.

 - Or spiking the compote with a little orange liqueur, like Cointreau or Triple Sec, can be a fun addition for the adults in the family. 🙂 A scoop of vanilla ice cream and some spiked rhubarb orange compote?
 Now, that’s dessert!

 – Happy Eating, Annemarie

-- 4 cups (1½ lb) chopped rhubarb, cut into ½ inch slices
+- 4 cups (1 1/2 lb) chopped rhubarb, cut into 1/2 inch slices

-- ½ cup granulated sugar
+- 1/2 cup granulated sugar

-- ½ cup orange juice
+- 1/2 cup orange juice

 - 1 tsp vanilla extract

-- ¼ tsp ground cinnamon
+- 1/4 tsp ground cinnamon

 - Bring to a boil over high heat, then lower the heat to medium-low and simmer, covered, for 8-10 minutes.

 - Serve warm or cold.
 This will keep for 4-5 days in the refrigerator.

-Thin, red stalks of rhubarb have a sweeter and more delicate flavor and are worth seeking out.
+- Choosing Rhubarb: Thin, red stalks of rhubarb have a sweeter and more delicate flavor and are worth seeking out.
 However, I enjoy the compote with thick stalks as well.